tjhickey724/discrete_math/notes/math_data_types/countableSets.md

 **Proof:** By the Theorem there is no surjection from $\mathbb{N}$ to its powerset ${\cal P}(\mathbb{N})$ so ${\cal P}(\mathbb{N})$ is not countable, by definition. **QED**

-**Theorem** The set of infinite decimal numbersis not a countable set.
+**Theorem** The set of infinite decimal numbers is not a countable set.

 **Proof:** We will prove this by contradiction.
 Suppose it is not true.
 Then there is a surjection
 $f:\mathbb{N}\twoheadrightarrow I$ which maps each natural number $n$ to an infinite decimal number